This page is a style guide for WE1S developers editing the WE1S Bibliography.

 When completing a citation in the WE1S Zotero library, the WE1S bibliography editors check to see that the following fields are populated and compliant with house style:

 - Abstract.
 Where possible, WE1S fills in the “abstract” field in Zotero.
-Where no official abstract is available, WE1S uses a 4-5 sentence summary of the first paragraph(s) of a work or other useful excerpt as the abstract.
-In general, WE1S will summarize all abstracts to fit within a standardized 4-5 sentence entry roll.
+Where no official abstract is available, WE1S uses a 5-10 sentence summary of the first paragraph(s) of a work or other useful excerpt as the abstract.
+For identification purpose, include information about the excerpt in brackets.
+For example: [First paragraph] indicates the use of the first paragraph in the the source text in lieu of an official abstract.
+In general, WE1S will summarize all abstracts to fit within a standardized 5-10 sentence entry roll.

 - Date.
 The date field must be filled in with a year (e.g., “2001”).
 Where a citation has automatically been imported with additional month or day information (e.g., “2001-01-24” or “January 24, 2001”), the date must be simplified into the plain year date.
 This is because the Zotpress plugin can only sort and title dates by year when it is desired to display citations chronologically on the WE1S web site.
 (The more exact month/day information is always available to users from the original work.)